 Put these ideas to use today as you make your family’s evacuation plans, and plan now so when the hurricane is heading your way, all you have to do is act.
 Time is that critical.

 One of the most crucial assets in any emergency situation is time, and nowhere is time more important than in an evacuation.
 When the evacuation order is given, all you want to have to do is go.
 A safe and speedy evacuation does two things.
 First, it gets you and yours out of the way before the massive traffic gridlock takes place, and two, if enough people evacuated earlier, this gridlock won’t be as bad for the people who did not prepare as they should have.

 Let’s look at a few ideas that will save you considerable time in an evacuation scenario and help keep your family safe.
-Going with that theme, let’s use the word S.A.F.E. to cover these hurricane preparedness topics, namely Shutters, Accessories, Fuel, and Evacuation.
+Going with that theme, let’s cover these hurricane preparedness topics, namely Shutters, Accessories, and Fuel.

 Get your shutter materials today.
 If you plan to protect your windows and doors before you evacuate, get the materials you need now, and prep so you can put these shutters up by yourself.
 For example, if plywood is your choice material, you should already have it on your property somewhere and cut (for fit and manageability) and labeled as to which opening it covers.
 Have small hooks over each window and corresponding holes in the plywood so you can hang the shutter in place by yourself while you drill in the screws.
 During an emergency, you shouldn’t waste time and money gathering materials you should already have, and you don’t want to tie up other people performing chores that could be done by one person.